 The course has been structured to include the national skills programmes as required by the South African Tourism Act, to be recognized and registered as a legal nature guide.
 These skills programmes are trained using the syllabus of the Field Guides Association of Southern Africa (FGASA)

-In addition to these skills programmes, we have added “soft skill” components and Practical Guiding Skills that address areas of essential knowledge that is not included in the skills programmes above.
+In addition to these skills programmes, we have added “soft skill” components and Practical Guiding Skills that address areas of essential knowledge.
 This includes various topics such as Your Guiding Career Path, Specialist modules such as Birding or Marine Guiding, Industry and Workplace skills, Research and Reference skills, and preparation for further study once out in the industry.
 Contact us to get the information pack with fees and 2020 intake dates for this exciting new programme.

 I am often told, how lucky I am to live where I live, and do what it is I do for a living – I am sure people in similar positions, also often hear this and over time you really get use to being told how privileged you are from someone else’s point of view- so much so that I have developed a pretty standard response – I smile, and then agree with them not thinking about it too much.